-Op amp voltage followers output the same voltage as the one they see at their input.
+Op amp voltage followers output the same voltage that they “see” at their input.

-An operation amplifier can look at that voltage as a signal, and output that same voltage while providing a lot more current.
+An operation amplifier can easily look at a signal voltage, and output that same voltage to power many loads that don’t need a lot of current.

-- Lower inverting input (-) voltage than non inverting input (+) = output voltage goes up
+- Lower inverting input (-) voltage than the non inverting input (+) = output voltage goes up

-- Higher – input voltage than + = output voltage goes down
+- Higher – input voltage than the + input = output voltage goes down

-- Connecting the output directly to – means the output voltage will move towards the + input V until the are the same.
+- Connecting the output directly to the – input means that the output voltage will move towards the + input voltage, until they are the same.

-- The output will provide the current needed to power a load while staying at the + voltage.
-Only if Staying within it’s output power limits of course.
+- The output will provide the current needed to power a load while staying at the + input voltage.
+As long as stays within it’s own current limits of course.
+Every output has a maximum amount of current that it can provide at a given voltage.

 Dual Supply Op Amp: